SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 Kirin beer, though he reportedly doesn't drink -- video.

-Besides the above brands and the aforementioned Mizuno, Asics and Oakley, Ichiro also pitches for Yunker energy drink, Nikko Cordial Securities, Nissan, and Nippon Oil (watch him interact with the animated Dr. Drive).
+Besides the above brands and the aforementioned Mizuno, Asics and Oakley, Ichiro also pitches for Yunker energy drink, Nikko Cordial Securities, Nissan, and Nippon Oil.

 If you were to meet a beautiful girl and go bowling, if she's an ugly bowler, you are going to be disappointed.